ROHIT8759/Low_-_No_Code_Platform_on_CELO/README.md

 **[Click here to watch the full demo video →](https://youtu.be/-GR1HKnp26Q)**

-See CELO Builder in action!
+See Celo Builder in action!
 This video demonstrates:

 - ✨ Building smart contracts with the visual builder
 - 🚀 Deploying contracts to Celo network